MaazHsain/data-analysis/dashboards/Customer Shopping Trends Analysis/README.md

 5. **Payment Method Distribution** (Not shown on dashboard)
 6. **Discount Redemption Rate** (Not shown on dashboard)

+KPI's 5 and 6 were not shown on dashboard due to page being filled with other visualizations, thus, they will be continued on page 2, with maybe more KPI's added to analyze.
+However here are the results from the SQL queries for **Payment Method Distribution** and **Discount Redemption Rate**:

 ## **Technology Stack**
 - **SQL Server Management Studio (SSMS)** – Data cleaning & querying
 - **Power BI** – Data visualization & dashboard creation